mangal-interactions/contribute/README.md

 **How do I know the data will not be uploaded wrong**?
 The data submission script is using a number of sanity checks to make sure the data are injected exactly as provided.
-Nothing is done without human supervision.
+Part of this involves using the type system to validate the data before they are sent to the database.
+Nothing is done without human supervision, and every injection is manually examined after the fact to see if there are issues to address.

 **Why not use a pull request to publish data**?
-Having spent a lot of time around code, we trust it less than we trust human.
+Having spent a lot of time around code, we don't trust code.
 Manual inspection of data will most likely always be how we proceed.

 **I found an error in the data**!
 That's not a question but fine; there is a specific type of issue (called *Data Issue*) [you can open][issue] on this